cerner/terra-graphs/packages/terra-graphs/docs/controls/Scatter.md

 ### Regions

-Each data-set can have 1 or more regions. `start` and `end` is necessary for rendering a horizontal area.
+-   Each data-set can have 1 or more regions.
+-   Each value can have a region object.
+-   `start` and `end` is necessary for rendering an area.
+-   If at least one region is defined for a value in the element, it will take precedence over the element's region and the element's region will not be displayed.

 #### Required